hristodobrev/TestingRepository/README.md

 # Lists
 ## Unordered
 * Some item
-..-Some nested item
+..*Some nested item
-....+Some more nested item
+..*Some more nested item
 * Some other item